 The new relationship [with your coach, mentor or group] helps you learn new ways of thinking about your situation and your life.
 Ultimately, you look at the world in a way that would have been so foreign to you that it wouldn’t have made any sense before you changed.Alan Deutschman, Change or Die

-The third key—what Deutschman calls “reframing”—is critical to making the shift to become a true Entrepreneur.
+The third key—what Deutschman calls “reframing”—is critical to becoming a true Entrepreneur.
 Shifting your perspective and recognizing there’s a better way is where this all begins.
 But a true reframe for a business owner requires what we call entrepreneurial thinking.
 It’s what happens when you recognize our core tenet that your business is a reflection of you—how you think about business is how you end up doing business—and work to change how you think by doing things differently.

 Becoming a true Entrepreneur—not just a Technician in Entrepreneur’s clothing—is the natural result of this process.
-As you build each new process and system that your business needs to grow, you’re learning, brick by brick, how to do things differently.
-And after enough repetition, your business will change into something that meets your vision and serves your life in a way that would never have been imaginable before you started on your journey.
+As you build each new process and system that your business needs to grow, you’re learning, step by step, how to do things differently.
+And after enough repetition, your business will change into something that meets your vision.
+It can change into something that serves your life in a way that you never could've imagined before you started on your journey.

 If you feel that now is the time to find a business coach to help you, reach out to us.